MicrosoftDocs/architecture-center/docs/anti-patterns/improper-instantiation/index.md

 slow-running or that generate exceptions when the system is under load.
 This information can help to identify how these operations are utilizing resources, and exception information can be used to determine whether errors are caused by the system exhausting shared resources.
-The image below shows data captured by using thread profiling for the period corresponding to that shown in the previous image.
-Note that the system spends a significant time opening socket connections and even more time closing them and handling socket exceptions:
+The image below shows data captured using thread profiling for the period corresponding to that shown in the previous image.
+Note that the system spends a significant time opening socket connections and even more time closing them and handling socket exceptions.

 ![The New Relic thread profiler showing the sample application creating a new instance of an HttpClient object for each request][thread-profiler-new-HTTPClient-instance]

-### Performing load-testing
+### Performing load testing

-You can use load-testing based on workloads that emulate the typical sequence of operations that users might perform to help identify which parts of a system suffer with resource-exhaustion under varying loads.
+You can use load testing based on workloads that emulate the typical sequence of operations that users might perform to help identify which parts of a system suffer from resource exhaustion under varying loads.
 You should perform these tests in a controlled environment rather than the production system.
 The following graph shows the throughput of requests directed at the `NewHttpClientInstancePerRequest` controller in the sample application as the user load is increased up to 100